An Introduction to Computation

 Turing’s paper is one of the most impactful and significant of all time.

 Turing's Universal Machine (1936) opened up a flood of new work in general purpose machines.
 Wikipedia’s History of Computing Hardware page covers both ancient devices and a fair number of machines from the 1930s–1960s.
-Worth a look to see how we eventually got to the electronic devices that are ubiquitous today.
+It is worth a look to see how we eventually got to the electronic devices that are ubiquitous today.

 eniac.png